What now…

 Health rights

-February 6, 2013 Canadian Medical Association Journal (CMHJ) – Adam Miller Providing principled health care in prison The Journal continues its series – the fifth to date - on health concerns, medical and psychological, for inmates in … [Read more...]
+February 6, 2013 Canadian Medical Association Journal (CMHJ) – Adam Miller Providing principled health care in prison The Journal continues its series – the fifth to date - on health concerns, medical and psychological, for inmates in prisons in … [Read more...]

 Expensive pardons